Sterol

+Some sources make a distinction between sterols and stanols.
+In this context, the difference between them is analogous to the difference between cholesterol and cholestanol, in that sterols have a double bond between C-5 and C-6, while stanols have not.

 Types

+Phytosterols

+Phytosterols are sterols naturally found in plants.
+Notable examples of phytosterols include campesterol, sitosterol, and stigmasterol.

+Zoosterols

+Zoosterols are sterols found in animals.
+The most significant zoosterol is cholesterol.

+Mycosterols

-Sterols of plants are called phytosterols and sterols of animals are called zoosterols.
-The most important zoosterol is cholesterol; notable phytosterols include campesterol, sitosterol, and stigmasterol.
-Ergosterol is a sterol present in the cell membrane of fungi, where it serves a role similar to cholesterol in animal cells.
+Sterols found in fungi are called mycosterols.
+A common example is ergosterol, a mycosterol present in the cell membrane of fungi, where it serves a role similar to cholesterol in animal cells.

 Role in biochemistry

-Sterols and related compounds play essential roles in the physiology of eukaryotic organisms.
+Sterols and related compounds play essential roles in the physiology of eukaryotic organisms, and are essential for normal physiology of plants, animals, and fungi.
 For example, cholesterol forms part of the cellular membrane in animals, where it affects the cell membrane's fluidity and serves as secondary messenger in developmental signaling.
 In humans and other animals, corticosteroids such as cortisol act as signaling compounds in cellular communication and general metabolism.
 Sterols are common components of human skin oils.

 Phytosterols as a nutritional supplement

 Phytosterols, more commonly known as plant sterols, have been shown in clinical trials to block cholesterol absorption sites in the human intestine, thus helping to reduce cholesterol absorption in humans.
 They are currently approved by the U.S. Food and Drug Administration for use as a food supplement; however, there is some concern that they may block absorption not only of cholesterol, but of other important nutrients as well.
 At present, the American Heart Association has recommended that supplemental plant sterols be taken only by those diagnosed with elevated cholesterol, and has particularly recommended that they not be taken by pregnant women or nursing mothers.

+Functional foods enriched with plant sterols/stanols have become the most widely used nonprescription cholesterol-lowering approach.
 Preliminary research has shown that phytosterols may have anticancer effects.

 Chemical classification and structure

 Sterols are a subgroup of steroids with a hydroxyl group at the 3-position of the A-ring.
 They are amphipathic lipids synthesized from acetyl-coenzyme A via the HMG-CoA reductase pathway.
-The overall molecule is quite flat.
+Sterols are not flat, because they have several carbon atoms that have single bonds to three other carbon atoms and are therefore tetrahedral chiral centres.
+Only certain stereoisomers occur in nature.
 The hydroxyl group on the A ring is polar.
 The rest of the aliphatic chain is non-polar.